Team-4B/Mapn-API/source/index.md

       {
         "title": "Make a video featuring our lions", "reward": 5.00,
-        "active": true
+        "active": true,
+        "posted_on": "2015-09-26T19:47:03Z"
       }
     ]
   }
 ]
 ```

-This endpoint retrieves all pins by searching in a given area.
+This endpoint retrieves all pins by searching via parameters.
+If no parameters are specified, the 25 newest pins are returned.
+It is highly recommended to specify a location and radius on every request.

+Please be aware that a max of 200 pins can be returned in a single request.

 ### HTTP Request